Homeschoolers have the same challenge as any teacher; how to teach children according to the ways they best learn.

 So what does this mean?
 Should homeschoolers ditch the idea of teaching according to a child's learning style all together?

 Although this research is impacting the world of public education, as the community (validly) questions whether funding and support should continue to be given to learning-style based assessments whose efficacy are not backed by scientific evidence, homeschoolers have little to lose from identifying their child's learning style and incorporating elements into their teaching which support that learning style for the following reasons:

-- The main problem the December 2009 study found with the learning styles research was with its methodology, namely that the studies did not have experimental research designs with a crossover interaction between learning style and method of teaching, that would demonstrate internal validity.
+- The problem was methodology, not outcomes.
+The main problem the December 2009 study found with the learning styles research was with its methodology, namely that the studies did not have experimental research designs with a crossover interaction between learning style and method of teaching, that would demonstrate internal validity.
 More simply, the research design did not show a cause and effect relationship between using a learning styles approach and improved learning by students.
 The issue was not primarily that the outcome of the learning styles research did not show any positive outcomes (although there were some studies that did not show positive outcomes), but that any positive outcomes could not be accurately attributed to the intervention itself (in other words, the improved learning could have come from other factors than the learning style approach).
 Future studies that use a better experimental design may demonstrate the efficacy of the learning styles hypothesis.

 - The research setting was in classrooms, not homeschools.
 The bulk of the research investigated applied learning styles to a classroom environment.
 The application of learning styles in a homeschool setting, with an individual child, is completely different from the broad-scale integration of a classroom learning style methodology, and would need to be the subject of future research before definitive conclusions can be reached about the effectiveness of the learning styles hypothesis with homeschoolers.